Tidewater Region: Native-English interaction

-The Carolina Algonquians were the first natives to come in contact with English settlers at the failed colony on Roanoke Island.
-At the start of English settlement in the region in the early 17th century, there was a shift in tribal locations, as many natives moved west or further south into current North Carolina to avoid colonists.
+The Roanoke and Croatan were the first nations to come in contact with English settlers at their failed colony on Roanoke Island.
+At the start of English settlement in the region in the early 17th century, there was a shift in locations, as many natives moved west or further south into current North Carolina to avoid colonists.
 After the establishment of the first English settlement at Jamestown in 1607, Powhatan moved from Werowocomoco on the York River westward to Orapaks on the Chickahomony River.
-Many tribes moved south in the 1630s and 1650s after the Indian Massacres of 1622 (also called the Powhatan Uprising of 1622) and 1644.
+Many nations were forced to flee south in the 1630s and 1650s after the Indian massacre of 1622 (also called the Powhatan Uprising of 1622) and 1644.

-Opechancanough led these uprisings against the colonists starting on March 22, 1622 in which tribes in the Powhatan Confederacy surprise attacked and killed or captured approximately 347 English, about a quarter of the colonists.
+Opechancanough led these uprisings against the colonists starting on March 22, 1622, in which the Powhatan Confederacy surprise attacked killing or abducting approximately 347 settlers, about a quarter of the colonists.
 Their tactic was to enter settlement homes friendly, as this was now normalized, before attacking.
 The Jamestown settlement was warned by a Christianized native the night before and escaped harm.
-These attacks rose tensions between the natives and the English and incited a ten-year long Anglo-Powhatan war.
+These attacks rose tensions between the natives and the colonists and incited a ten-year long Anglo-Powhatan war.
 On the morning of the first uprising, the process resulting in Indian reservations began.
 Opechancanough led another uprising in 1644 which killed almost 500 colonists, but he was captured and killed in captivity.
-In 1675, fighting ensued between the English and Susquehannocks due to the English trying to push them out of the land in Virginia and Maryland.
-By the early 18th century, some natives adopted Christianity and English culture.
+In 1675, fighting broke out between English colonists and Susquehannock due to colonial encroachment on Susquehannock land on the frontiers of Virginia and Maryland.
+By the early 18th century, some natives adopted Christianity and European culture.